giampiportatile/PREPARE-Challenge-Phase-3/README.md

 Proof of Principle Demonstration for Phase 3 of PREPARE CHALLENGE

-Submission for "PREPARE: Pioneering Research for Early Prediction of Alzheimer's and Related Dementias EUREKA Challenge" https://www.drivendata.org/competitions/group/nih-nia-alzheimers-adrd-competition/.
+Submission for Phase 3 of the PREPARE CHALLENGE: "Pioneering Research for Early Prediction of Alzheimer's and Related Dementias EUREKA Challenge" https://www.drivendata.org/competitions/group/nih-nia-alzheimers-adrd-competition/.
 The competition was sponsored by the National Institute on Aging (NIA), an institute of the National Institute of Health (NIH).

-Author: Nick Nettleton (LinkedIn, GitHub)

-Username: NickNettleton
+Author: Gianpaolo Tomasi

-Team: Nick & Ry
+Team:

 Licence: MIT